MagnusEnger/moBibl-iUI/README.txt

-mobibl - representation of library services aimed at mobile devices
+moBibl - representation of library services aimed at mobile devices

 * INSTALLATION